Tony West (attorney)

-Derek Anthony West (born August 12, 1965) is an American attorney and former government official, and the current Senior Vice President and chief legal officer of Uber.
-Before Uber, West was Associate Attorney General of the United States and general counsel of PepsiCo.
-West previously served as the Assistant Attorney General of the Civil Division, the largest litigating division in the Department of Justice.
+Derek Anthony West (born August 12, 1965) is an American attorney, former government official, and the senior vice president and chief legal officer of Uber.
+Before Uber, West was the 17th associate attorney general of the United States and general counsel of PepsiCo.
+West previously served as the assistant attorney general of the Civil Division, the largest litigating division in the Department of Justice, and was the first African American to hold that position.

 During his time at the Department of Justice, West played a role in the administration's decision to stop defending the Defense of Marriage Act (DOMA) after concluding that the statute was unconstitutional.
 West was also involved in efforts by the Department to reclaim $37 billion from large financial institutions and worked on the department's efforts to improve public safety in Indian country, including the tribal provisions in the 2013 reauthorization of the Violence Against Women Act (VAWA).
-On August 21, 2014, West announced a $16.65 billion settlement with Bank of America to resolve federal and state claims against Bank of America and its former and current subsidiaries, including Countrywide Financial Corporation and Merrill Lynch.
+On August 21, 2014, West announced a $16.65 billion settlement with Bank of America to resolve federal and state claims against Bank of America including its existing and former subsidiaries, including Countrywide Financial Corporation and Merrill Lynch.

-West is the brother-in-law of U.S. Vice President Kamala Harris.
+West is the brother-in-law of former Vice President Kamala Harris.
+He served as an advisor to her 2024 presidential campaign.

 Early life and education

-West was born in San Francisco, California, the son of Margaret "Peggy" (née Reddick) and Franklin Delano West (1940-2013).
+West was born in San Francisco, California, the son of Margaret "Peggy" (née Reddick) and Franklin Delano West (1940–2013).
 West was raised in San Jose, California, where he lived with his two younger sisters, Pamela and Patricia.
 His father, the first person in his family to attend college, was born and raised in Georgia and worked for IBM while his mother, who was a teacher, was born and raised in Alabama.
 He attended Bellarmine College Preparatory, a Catholic, all-male, private secondary school, where he served as freshman class president, before graduating in 1983.

-West received his Bachelor of Arts in government from Harvard College in 1987, where he served as publisher of the Harvard Political Review.
+West earned his Bachelor of Arts in government from Harvard College in 1987, where he served as publisher of the Harvard Political Review.
 In 1988, West began volunteering and working on political campaigns, engaging in Democratic political causes, such as working as the chief of staff to the Boston, Massachusetts treasurer of Michael Dukakis's presidential campaign.
 West also served as a finance director to the Democratic Governors Association, until 1989.
-He received his Juris Doctor from Stanford Law School in 1992, where he served as the President of the Stanford Law Review.
+He earned his Juris Doctor from Stanford Law School in 1992, where he served as the president of the Stanford Law Review.
 While attending Stanford, he worked as a summer intern for Swidler Berlin Shereff Friedman in 1990.
 He also worked as a summer intern for Tuttle & Taylor, and Morrison & Foerster in 1991.